sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 - **Source/Destination: Zebra/Hardware**

 - **Detection:**
-  - Scan the routes in hardware by redirecting "l3 defip show"
+  - Scan the routes in SAI route table
   - Scan the routes in FRR by redirecting the output of "show ip route"
   - Compare the files generated to see any discrepancy in routes alone